mindsbackyard/galvanic-test/Readme.md

 #[macro_use] extern crate galvanic_test;
 use galvanic_test::*;

-// test suites are only built when a test is exucted, e.g., with `cargo test` test_suite! {
+// test suites are only built when a test is executed, e.g., with `cargo test` test_suite! {
     // for anonymous test suites remove the name directive name my_test_suite;